-Dr Ronald Shnier completed a radiology fellowship at Royal Prince Alfred Hospital (RPAH) before undertaking his neuroradiology fellowship at RPAH in 1989 and musculoskeletal fellowship at the University of California Los Angeles (UCLA) in 1991.
+Dr Ronald Shnier completed his radiology fellowship at Royal Prince Alfred Hospital (RPAH) before undertaking his neuroradiology fellowship at RPAH in 1989 and musculoskeletal fellowship at the University of California Los Angeles (UCLA) in 1991.
 He was a consultant specialist at RPAH between 1990 and 1993.
 Dr Shnier started one of Australia's first Private MRI practices in 1991 before becoming General Manager of Mayne's Diagnostic Imaging in 2007 and was its National Director for many years.
 He has served on several international MRI advisory boards.
 Dr Shnier has a strong involvement in clinical research, and has lectured both in Australia and overseas.
+He is currently the Chief Medical Officer of I-MED Radiology network.